Kelsea

-Kelsea (stylized in all lowercase) is the third studio album by American country pop artist Kelsea Ballerini.
+Kelsea (stylized in all lowercase) is the third studio album by American singer and songwriter Kelsea Ballerini.
 The album was released on March 20, 2020.
 Kelsea debuted at numbers 2 and 12 on the Top Country Albums and Billboard 200 charts, respectively.
 It spawned four official singles "Homecoming Queen?", "The Other Girl", "Hole in the Bottle", and "Half of My Hometown" as well as two promotional singles "Club" and "LA".